hortonworks/cloudbreak/docs/index.md

 You are done - from now on Cloudbreak can launch Azure instances on your behalf.

-_Note: Clodbreak does not store any login details into these instances - when you are creating Templates you can specify a `password` or `SSH Public key` which you can used to login into the launched instances._
+_Note1: Clodbreak does not store any login details into these instances - when you are creating Templates you can specify a `password` or `SSH Public key` which you can used to login into the launched instances._

+_Note2: Because Azure does not directly support third party public images we will have to copy the used image from VM Depot into your storage account.
+The steps below needs to be finished ONCE and only ONCE before any stack is created for every affinity group:_

+_1. Get the VM image - http://vmdepot.msopentech.com/Vhd/Show?vhdId=42480&version=43564_
+_2. Copy the VHD blob from above (community images) into your storage account_ _3.
+Create a VM image from the copied VHD blob._

+_This process will take 20 minutes so be patient - but this step will have do be done once and only once._

 <!--accounts.md-->